What They Do: Atmospheric scientists study the weather and climate.

 Atmospheric scientists involved in professional, scientific, and technical services or research often work in offices and laboratories.
 Some may travel frequently to collect data in the field and to observe weather events, such as tornadoes, up close.
 They also observe actual weather conditions from the ground or from an aircraft.

 Broadcast meteorologists present their reports to the general public from television and radio studios.
 They also may broadcast from outdoor locations to tell audiences about current weather conditions.

 Atmospheric scientists who work in private industry may have to travel to meet with clients or to gather information in the field.
 For example, forensic meteorologists may need to collect information from the scene of an accident as part of their investigation.

 Most atmospheric scientists work full time.
 Weather conditions can change quickly, so weather forecasters need to continuously monitor conditions.
 Many, especially entry-level staff at field stations, work rotating shifts to ensure staff coverage for all 24 hours in a day.
 For this reason, they may work nights, weekends, and holidays.
 In addition, they may work extended hours during severe weather, such as hurricanes.
-About one-third work more than 40 hours per week.
+Some work more than 40 hours per week.
 Other atmospheric scientists have a standard workweek, although researchers may work nights and weekends on particular projects.